blackflux/lambda-example/README.md

 Set up your rollbar account and fill the details into the [example.yml](config/example.yml).
 Then deploy again and check that information is logged to rollbar as you hit warning / error conditions!

-Log into AWS and trigger the function with an event that you manually create.
-Alternatively you can use `sls invoke`.

 ## Remove Project from AWS